 Cryogenic Protective Clothing

-Due to the temperatures and risks involved in contact with cryogenic liquids, the workers in industries that use them face extreme cold hazards such as frostbite, releasing of toxic gasses and in some cases, explosion hazards due the flammability of cryogenic liquids and gasses.
+The workers in the cryo industries face extreme cold hazards such as frostbite, exposure to toxic gasses, and in some cases, explosion hazards due to the flammability of cryogenic liquids, and gasses.

 Extreme Cold and Frostbite

 Frostbite can occur quickly when exposed to extreme cold temperatures even for a short amount of time.
-When handling liquid nitrogen and other cryogenic gasses, frostbite can occur even faster as the materials are typically are colder than any temperature recorded on earth.
-Prolonged exposure causes frostbite and unprotected skin effects skin color and can cause thermal burns.
-Splashes and liquid filling up inside of gloves or inside of other cryogenic protective clothing can only handle exposure for a limited time before the clothing must be discarded.
+When handling liquid nitrogen and other cryogenic gasses, frostbite can appear rapidly as the materials are typically colder than any temperature recorded on earth.
+Changes in skin color and thermal burns can result from prolonged exposure.
+Cryogenic protective clothing can only handle so much exposure from splashes and liquid filling up inside of gloves, for example, before the clothing must eventually be discarded.

-The performance levels for convective and contact cold range from 0-4, based on tests of temperature drop and energy used to keep wearers hand warm in contact with cold.
-When working with cryogenic liquids such as nitrogen, waterproof gloves are recommended over water resistant cryogenic gloves for protection for immersion.
+The performance levels for convective and contact cold range from 0-4, based on tests of temperature drop and energy used to keep wearers' hands warm in contact with cold.
+When working with cryogenic liquids such as nitrogen, waterproof gloves are recommended over water-resistant cryogenic gloves for immersion protection.

-Waterproof cryogenic gloves provide additional splash protection and should always be loose fitting so they can be discarded easily if a worker comes into contact with cryogenic liquids and get inside of gloves, exposing the skin directly.
-National Safety Apparel's cryogenic aprons are not only water resistant, but also go through EN 511 tests for contact and convective cold levels.
+Waterproof cryogenic gloves provide additional splash protection.
+For this type of glove, the fit should be loose so they can be easily removed in the event that cryogenic liquids and gets inside of gloves, exposing the skin.
+National Safety Apparel's cryogenic aprons are not only water-resistant but also go through EN 511 tests for contact and convective cold levels.

-Cryogenic liquids can bubble and splash and it can be dangerous to expose your face and eyes.
+Because cryogenic liquids can bubble and splash it is also important to protect the face and eyes.
 Faceshields should always be worn when working with and handling cryogenic liquids.
-A clear faceshield from polycarbonate that can attach to most hard hats provides protection for workers' face and eyes against incidental cryogenic liquid splash and exposure.
+A clear face shield from polycarbonate will attach to most hard hats and provide protection for the face and eyes against incidental cryogenic liquid splash and exposure.

 Fire and Explosion Hazards

-Cryogenic liquids and gasses are highly flammable, especially liquid hydrogen.
-Pressure and the environment in which they are stored can easily ignite and cause fires and explosions that are dangerous and potentially deadly.
+Cryogenic liquids and gasses - especially liquid hydrogen - are highly flammable.
+Pressure as well as the environment in which they are stored can easily ignite and cause dangerous fires and potentially deadly explosions.

-In labs working with cryogenic materials where explosion hazards are a risk present due to how highly flammable they may be, wearing flame resistant clothing can be the difference between injuries and fatalities.
-Flame resistant clothing that is dual certified for arc flash protection and flash fire protection reduce potential severity of injuries in case of a fire caused by flammable cryogenic liquids and gasses.
-FR clothing doesn’t ignite and won’t contribute to burn injuries caused by fire, providing protection for wearers in labs working with cryogenic materials in the event of a fire caused by them.
+Flame resistant clothing that is dual certified for arc flash protection and flash fire protection can reduce the potential severity of the injury caused by flammable cryogenic liquids and gasses.
+FR clothing does not ignite and will not contribute to burn injuries caused by fire, thereby providing protection for those working with sometimes unpredictable cryogenic materials.